Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/README.md

 ### Create a Certificate
 `StartCreateCertificate` creates a Certificate to be stored in the Azure Key Vault.
 If a certificate with the same name already exists, then a new version of the certificate is created.
 When creating the certificate the user can specify the policy which controls the certificate lifetime.
-If no policy is speicired the default policy will be used.
+If no policy is specified the default policy will be used.
 The `StartCreateCertificate` operation returns a `CertificateOperation`.
 The following example creates a self signed certificate with the default policy.
 ```c#
 // create a certificate, this starts a long running operation to create and sign the certificate
 CertificateOperation operation = await Client.StartCreateCertificateAsync("MyCertificate");